rhjacobsen/CN_workshops/README.md

 - Storage: 1GB available space.
 - Additional Notes: You may need additional storage for your operating system and device images.

+## Software installation steps

+1. Install GNS3
+1a.
+Install Docker (?)
+2. Run GNS3
+3. Import CN appliances Node + Router from appliance directory.
+This will create a template

+# Older notes below this line

 ## Software installation
 Plan: Running GNS3 with a local server (VM image recommended in Windows)